Easy Thai Pumpkin Curry

 - Cook on high for 3 hours or until chicken is cooked through and chickpeas are tender.

-Omit the chicken and use only 1 can of chickpeas instead.
+Omit the chicken and use 1 can of chickpeas instead.

 Curry is commonly paired with white rice.
-However, if you are following a lower-carb diet, whole30, paleo, etc. cauliflower rice works just as well.
+However, if you are following a lower-carb diet like whole30 or paleo, cauliflower rice works just as well.

 This is also a great opportunity to sneak in extra veggies since the curry makes them so tasty!